rohithvijayan774/KBJN_Test/README.md

 # kjbn_test

-This project name is "Second Luck".
+This application name is "Second Luck".
 Second Luck is a app for trying our luck by generating a random number and matching that number with current second.
 This project is completely build with Dart and Flutter.
 I used "Provider" which is state management tool used for managing state.

 ## Developer Details